RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `following`
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
   * dVRK specific.
-Indicates if the PSM is following the MTM.
-This can only happen if the tele operation is `ENABLED`, the user has engaged the MTM and the tele operation is not clutched.
-This can can be used to detect when the tele operation component is actually sending commands to the PSM (using a combination of `servo_cp` and `jaw/servo_jp`).
+Indicate if the PSM is following the MTM.
+This can only happen if the tele-operation is `ENABLED`, the user has engaged the MTM and the tele-operation is not clutched.
+This can can be used to detect when the tele-operation component is actually sending commands to the PSM (using a combination of `servo_cp` and `jaw/servo_jp`).
 * `scale`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
-Indicates what is the current scaling factor between the MTM and PSM translations.
+Indicate what is the current scaling factor between the MTM and PSM translations.
 * `set_scale`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
 Set the scaling factor between the MTM and PSM translations.
-This command changes the scale for this tele-operation component only.
-Use with caution, it might be confusing for a user if both hands are not using the same scale.
+This command changes the scale for this tele-operation component only.  **Use with caution**, it might be confusing for a user if both hands are not using the same scale.
 User should most likely use the `console/teleop/set_scale` command instead.
 This setting can also be changed using the GUI.
 * `align_mtm`
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
   * dVRK specific.
-Indicates if the tele operation component will attempt to align the MTM orientation (with respect to the stereo display) to the orientation of the PSM end effector (with respect to the camera).
+Indicates if the tele-operation component will attempt to align the MTM orientation (with respect to the stereo display) to the orientation of the PSM end effector (with respect to the camera).
 See `set_align_mtm`.
 * `alignment_offset`
   * *cisst*: read command `vctMatRot3`
   * *ROS*: publisher `geometry_msgs/QuaternionStamped`
   * dVRK specific.
 Difference between the MTM orientation and PSM orientation.
 When `align_mtm` is set, the difference is capped by the maximum threshold allowed to engage (i.e. start following mode).
 The default threshold is defined in `components/include/sawIntuitiveResearchKit/mtsIntuitiveResearchKit.h` and is set to 5 degrees.
-When `align_mtm` is set to `false`, this allows to track the difference of orientation between MTM and PSM when the operator starts tele operating.
+When `align_mtm` is set to `false`, this allows to track the difference of orientation between MTM and PSM when the operator starts tele-operating.
 * `set_align_mtm`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
-Set wether the tele operation component requires the MTM orientation to match the PSM orientation to start the following mode.
-When set, the tele operation component will attempt to orient the MTM to match the PSM orientation.
+Set wether the tele-operation component requires the MTM orientation to match the PSM orientation to start the following mode.
+When set, the tele-operation component will attempt to orient the MTM to match the PSM orientation.
 For alternate MTMs without motorized wrist, the operator will have to manually re-orient the MTM to match the PSM orientation.
 Also when set, in clutch mode, the component will lock the MTM orientation and leave the position (x, y, z) free so the operator can re-position their hands while preserving the orientation.
 By default `align_mtm` is set to `true` and it mimics the behavior of the clinical da Vinci systems.
 Setting `align_mtm` to false allows relative orientation between the MTM and the PSM.
 This can be useful for alternate MTMs with a smaller SO3 space (e.g. ForceDimension haptic systems or Phanton Omni).
 This setting can also be changed using the GUI.
 * `rotation_locked`
   * *cisst*: event write `bool`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
-Indicates if the rotation is locked.
+Indicate if the rotation is locked.
 See `lock_rotation`.
 * `lock_rotation`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
 Lock the orientation.
-On the PSM side, the tele operation component will only send translation commands and will not change the orientation of the tool tip.
+On the PSM side, the tele-operation component will only send translation commands and will not change the orientation of the tool tip.
 On the MTM side, the component will lock the wrist (similar to clutch in following mode when `align-mtm` is set).
 This setting can also be changed using the GUI.
 * `translation_locked`
   * *cisst*: event write `bool`
-  * *ROS*: publisher `sensor_msgs/Joy`
+  * *ROS*: publisher `sensor_msgs/Joy`Triggers power off sequence for the whole system.
   * dVRK specific.
 Indicates if the translation is locked.
 See `lock_translation`.
 * `lock_translation`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
 Lock the orientation.
-On the PSM side, the tele operation component will only send rotation commands and will not change the position of the tool tip.
+On the PSM side, the tele-operation component will only send rotation commands and will not change the position of the tool tip.
 There is no effect on the MTM side.
 This setting can also be changed using the GUI.
 * `set_registration_rotation` (obsolete):

 ## ECM Tele-operation